Texas v. Johnson: Legislative history

-Since then, Congress has considered the Flag Desecration Amendment several times, first by the 104th Congress in 1995, and most recently by the 109th Congress in 2006.
+Since Eichman, Congress has considered the Flag Desecration Amendment several times, first by the 104th Congress in 1995, and most recently by the 109th Congress in 2006.
 The resolution passed the House of Representatives three times but has never passed in the Senate.
 The most recent measure passed the House of Representatives on June 22, 2005, but failed by one vote in the Senate on June 27, 2006.
 Interest in the Flag Desecration Amendment was revived in 2020 when President Donald Trump said during a rally in Tulsa, Oklahoma that he believed burning the flag should be punished with one year in jail.
 Trump later asked the Supreme Court to "reconsider" their flag burning rulings.

-On July 20, 2016, Gregory Lee Johnson was again arrested for burning the American flag during the Republican National Convention, which was being held in Cleveland, Ohio.
-Prosecutors dropped the charges in January 2017 and the city of Cleveland agreed to pay Johnson $225,000 in settlements.
+On July 20, 2016, Johnson was again arrested for burning the American flag during the Republican National Convention, which was being held in Cleveland, Ohio.
+Prosecutors dropped the charges in January 2017, and Cleveland agreed to pay Johnson $225,000 in settlements.

 In August 2025, President Trump issued an executive order directing the Department of Justice to prosecute certain instances of flag burning under federal law, despite its First Amendment protection, by more stringently enforcing laws prohibiting the burning of items in public spaces.
 The order seeks to impose penalties including up to one year of imprisonment.
-Legal scholars noted that the directive is likely to face significant constitutional challenges and could return the question to the Supreme Court.
-Other scholars argued the order exceeded presidential authority because the power to create criminal penalties rests with Congress and the states.
+Legal scholars noted that the directive is likely to face significant constitutional challenges due to the extent to which its motivation was content-based, and could return the question to the Supreme Court.
+Other scholars argued that the order exceeded presidential authority because the power to create criminal penalties rests with Congress and the states.